ajaj895/adsb-decoder/README.md

 I am in the progress of adding decoding for the data of the ADS-B messages, different types and what not.
 I am also working on decoding the parity part of the message but that might take some time to work out.

 For more information about ADS-B decoding, "The 1090MHz Riddle" is a good reference that I have been using as a reference to create this project at this website: https://mode-s.org/decode/adsb/introduction.html

+## SCREENSHOTS

+Screenshots will be added in the near future as I flush out the GUI and make it functional.

+## PROGRESS

+Currently the adsb-decode can decode messages and only actually does anything with the identification messages and will give you the call sign of that aircraft (command line only at the moment).